Explore the full range of restorative practices with the IIRP, world leader in the field.

 Circles facilitate conversation and encourage full participation, but there are optimal ways to utilize this process that promote truly meaningful communication.
 Through video, practice and discussion, participants identify reliable methods for using circles to build community, establish norms and address behavior and relationships.
 Useful in any setting from education and other human services to organizational management.

-Day 3: Facilitating Restorative Conferences
+Day 3: Facilitating a Restorative Justice Conference

-Instructional videos and in-depth experiential activities teach you to facilitate a restorative conference, in which everyone impacted by wrongdoing can share how they have been affected and have a say in how to repair the harm.
+Instructional videos and in-depth experiential activities teach you to facilitate a restorative justice conference, in which everyone impacted by wrongdoing can share how they have been affected and have a say in how to repair the harm.
 This formal circle is used to address negative incidents and fosters more positive outcomes than mere punishment, in education, criminal justice, youth work, organizational and other settings.

 Day 4: Family Engagement & Empowerment